robenkleene/parrot/README.md

 The technique of using the spectral output of a sound to replicate it through synthesis is inspired by [*Welsh's Synthesizer Cookbook*](http://synthesizer-cookbook.com/).

-## Details

-Parrot includes two Max for Live patches: **Parrot** and **ParrotNote**.

 ### Parrot

 Parrot is a Max for Live *audio effect* that includes the main interface with sample playback controls, and the overlaid spectral output.

-### ParrotNote

-ParrotNote is a Max for Live *MIDI effect* that routes the incoming MIDI note to the Parrot audio effect so that it can play the sample at the same time that the synthesizer receives the incoming MIDI note.
-In other words, ParrotNote works around the fact that Max for Live audio effects cannot receive MIDI input directly.

 ## Setup

-1. Insert **ParrotNote** to the left of an instrument on a MIDI channel.
-2. Insert **Parrot** to the right of the instrument.
+1. Insert **Parrot** to the right of the instrument.
-3. Load a sample by dragging it onto the waveform box.
+2. Load a sample by dragging it onto the waveform box.
-4. When playing a MIDI note plays, the spectral output in Parrot will show the output of the synthesizer overlaid with the output of the sample.
+3. The spectral output in Parrot will show the output of the synthesizer overlaid with the output of the sample.

+## Syncing Playback

+To sync the two waveforms, playback is triggered on transient detection for the initial playback, and then it waits until the envelope has finished before triggering playback again.
+So set the envelope to the duration of the sample to be able to trigger playback in succession quickly.

 ## Installation

 ### Freezing the Devices

-Before the device is added to the `User Library` in Ableton Live or Ableton Push, the devices (`.amxd`) should be frozen.
+Before the device is added to the `User Library` in Ableton Live or Ableton Push, the device (`.amxd`) should be frozen.

 The latest version of the frozen device can be downloaded from [the Parrot page on the Max for Live site](https://maxforlive.com/library/device/5797/parrot).

 The device can be frozen manually by following these steps:

-1. Open Ableton Live and drag `Parrot/Parrot.amxd` and `Parrot/ParrotNote.amxd` to the Device area (where it says `Drop an instrument or Sample here`).
-2. Click the disclosure icon in the upper right of each device and choose `Edit in Max`.
+1. Click the disclosure icon in the upper right of each device and choose `Edit in Max`.
-3. For each device, in the Max window, click the `Freeze Device` icon in the bottom bar that looks like a snow flake, then choose `File > Save As...` to save the frozen device to a temporary location.
+2. In the Max window, click the `Freeze Device` icon in the bottom bar that looks like a snow flake, then choose `File > Save As...` to save the frozen device to a temporary location.

 Note that the frozen files can be deleted after the devices has been added to the `User Library`.

 ### Installing in Ableton Live

-1. Drag the frozen `ParrotNote.amxd` to `Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/`
-2. Drag the frozen `Parrot.amxd` to `Ableton/User Library/Presets/Audio Effects/Max Audio Effect/`
+Drag the frozen `Parrot.amxd` to `Ableton/User Library/Presets/Audio Effects/Max Audio Effect/`

 ### Standalone Mode

-Parrot can also be opened in standalone mode by opening the `Parrot/Parrot.maxpat`  outside of Ableton Live, it offers some additional features:
+Parrot can also be opened in standalone mode by opening the `Parrot/Parrot.maxpat`  outside of Ableton Live.

-- Typing the `s` will play the sample
-- **BG**: Toggle whether typing `s` should also play the sample when Max is not in the foreground

 ## Interface

-### ParrotNote

-ParrotNote's interface shows the pitch and velocity of the most recent MIDI note.
-The button outputs the MIDI note.
-The duration of the note can also be set.

 ### Parrot